 We are proud to confirm that membership of the Stevenage Striders to 31 December 2019 is FREE!!
 We have been free since our inception in August 2013.

-In 2019 the club will be hosting the Stevenage 10K and this requires important funding for race equipment.
-As a result we are seeking voluntary donations to a crowdfunding appeal at https://www.justgiving.com/crowdfunding/stevenage10kequipment
+In 2020 the club will be hosting the Stevenage 10K for the second time and this requires important funding for the finishers t shirts and medals.
+As a result we are seeking voluntary donations of £5 from members to a crowdfunding appeal at www.justgiving.com/crowdfunding/stevenagestriders10k2020

 Every £1 counts.
 Thank you.

 Please complete the following information boxes to complete your membership of the club, then click on the send button.
 Once this has been processed you will receive an email acknowledgement with further details about the club.